paper nautilusKatharina M. Mangold (1922-2003), Michael Vecchione, and Richard E. Young

 - Females with distal flag-like expansion of the web of the dorsal arms that contain shell-secreting glands.
 Click on an image to view larger version & data in a new window

-- Presence of external shell in females secreted by the dorsal arms.
+- Presence of external "shell" in females secreted by the dorsal arms.
+The true molluscan shell (i. e., stylets in most incirrates) is absent.
 Click on an image to view larger version & data in a new window

 - Females with distal flag-like expansion of the web of the dorsal arms that contain shell-secreting glands.